puli/docs.puli.io/web-assets.rst

 Installers
 ----------

-Puli supports different resource installers:
+Puli supports different asset installers:

 ================= ==============================================
 Installer         Description
 ================= ==============================================
-symlink (default) Publishes resources by creating symbolic links copy              Publishes resources using hard copies
+symlink (default) Creates asset symlinks in a target directory copy              Copies assets to a target directory
 ================= ==============================================

 You can select the used installer when creating the install target: